 - They’re not sure exactly how to conduct the meeting.

 - They’re afraid they’ll get questions they don’t want to discuss.

-But what I’ve seen when families take the time to hold a family meeting is lots of good dialogue and the family coming together more – not splintering apart.
+What I’ve seen when families take the time to hold a family meeting is lots of good dialogue.
+The family comes together more instead of splintering apart.

 - How to create a common VISION for the family business that everyone can buy into

 - How to articulate and perpetuate (in next gen) the VALUES that got the family here and will carry the family forward

 - How to discuss and create policy around EMPLOYMENT in the family business